 International Guest Lecturer at MOME Robotics Studio:

-David is currently Director of Human–Robot Interaction Design at Boston Dynamics, and his path into robotics is anything but linear.
-He comes from animation, performance, sound, and artistic research, later moving into Human–Robot Interaction through the MIT Media Lab.
-This layered background strongly shapes how he thinks about robots — not just as machines, but as embodied agents that communicate through movement, timing, character, and presence.
+David, Director of Human–Robot Interaction Design at Boston Dynamics, brings a uniquely layered background to robotics.
+With roots in animation, performance, sound, and artistic research, and later work at the MIT Media Lab, he approaches robots not simply as machines, but as embodied agents that communicate through movement, timing, character, and presence.

-For us at MOME Robotics Studio, this week is part of a longer trajectory: building an international network where design, robotics, research, and artistic practice genuinely meet.
-Bringing someone like David into the studio is not about showcasing prestige, but about opening up ways of thinking that rarely fit into a single discipline or curriculum.
+For MOME Robotics Studio, this intensive week forms part of a longer trajectory: building an international network where design, robotics, research, and artistic practice genuinely intersect.
+Inviting David was not about showcasing prestige, but about opening space for modes of thinking that rarely fit within a single discipline or curriculum.

-The course runs Monday–Friday, 9:00–17:00, and is coordinated by Renáta Dezső in collaboration with Fogarasi Tamás, Head of the Interaction Design MA.
-It’s an intense week, but also a rare opportunity for students to work directly with perspectives shaped by both experimental research and real-world robotic systems.
+The course ran Monday–Friday, 9:00–17:00, and was coordinated by Renáta Dezső in collaboration with Fogarasy Tamás, Head of the Interaction Design MA.
+It offered students a rare opportunity to engage directly with perspectives shaped by both experimental research and real-world robotic systems.

-David will also bring a Reachy Mini robot (early edition), which we’ll use throughout the week as a demo and experimentation platform, a concrete way to think through interaction, movement, and embodied behavior together.
+David also brought a Reachy Mini robot (early edition), which we used throughout the week as a hands-on experimentation platform a concrete way to explore Physical AI by embedding student-created AI agents into the robot’s physical body, and to think through interaction, movement, and embodied behavior together.

 Course Details